danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/ScrollKit.md

 ![Library logotype](Logo.png)

-ScrollKit provides scroll offset tracking and a header view that stretches and transform as you pull down, then sticks to the top when you scroll.
+ScrollKit is a SwiftUI SDK that lets adds powerful scroll features, like scroll offset tracking, and a header view that stretches and transforms as you pull down, and sticks to the top.

-ScrollKit is designed to be easy to use and works on all major Apple platforms (iOS, macOS, tvOS and watchOS).
+ScrollKit is designed to be easy to use and works on all major Apple platforms.